According to official government statistics issued in November of 2007, more than 1

 homeless war veterans, even mentioned as a priority in their party platform agendas.

-were diverted to end the growing hunger within our own borders, there would be virtually no
+was diverted to end the growing hunger within our own borders, there would be virtually no

 hunger in the United States.
 An additional 10% diverted annually, if managed correctly,